Im2Slow/EatNowApp/README.md

 # EatNowApp
-This repository has been created to list and share every sheets we made using Java on AndroidStudio, in order to build our firsts inferfaces.
+This repository has been created to list and share every sheets we made using Java on AndroidStudio, in order to build our first inferfaces.
 So far we have built 2 interfaces : Login Screen and First Menu.

 Seems that we can't get any further without our database being online.